jordanheidlage/second-homework/README.md

-# Git, CSS, HTML: Code Factor>
+Advanced CSS/Portfolio

 ## Description

-This challenge was to code refactor the existing html to semantic elements, and put alt attribute in all the img elements and consolidate css.
+The challenge was to utilize wireframe, and CSS to create a portfolio.

 ## Table of Contents (Optional)